hdinkel/linuxcommandline/sphinx_intermediate/commandlinetools.rst

 "quote" them, using either single (') or double (") quotes.
 The difference between these two is generally that within double quotes, variables will be expanded, while everything within single quotes is treated as string literal.
-When setting a variable, it doesn’t matter which quotes you use:
+When setting a variable, it doesn't matter which quotes you use:

  ::